Department of Ophthalmology & Visual Sciences

 We have recently undergone our triennial site visit inspection from the EBAA (May 2002) and we are very proud to announce that our Eye Bank passed their inspection with a whopping 100% compliance score!
 Recently, in June of 2003, we underwent another surprise inspection from the Food and Drug Administration (FDA), and results from that inspection revealed no violations or deficiencies in any areas.
 The site visit inspection from the EBAA is required for membership in the association and determines if the member eye bank is following the Medical Standard set forth in eye donation, recovery of donated eyes, processing of eyes, medical/technical evaluation, distribution and quality assurance/quality control.

 Over 47,000 corneal transplants are performed annually.
 84 corneal transplants were performed in our local medical facilities in 2002.
 Transplant centers, who perform corneal transplants in our region, include University Medical Center, Covenant Medical Center, Covenant Lakeside and Covenant Surgi-Center.
-Our local fellowship trained corneal surgeons (MD‘s) include David L. McCartney (Medical Director), David W. Lamberts (back up Medical Director), James J. Boop (back up Medical Director), Tim Khater and Jay C. Bradley.
+Our local fellowship trained corneal surgeons (MD‘s) include David L. McCartney (Medical Director), David W. Lamberts (back up Medical Director), James J. Boop (back up Medical Director) and Tim Khater.
 The GPLEB also provides services and transplant tissue to corneal transplant surgeons in the Amarillo area, located in the panhandle of Texas, as there is no accredited, functioning eye bank in that location.
 Transplant centers served in this region include Northwest Texas Hospital, Northwest Texas Surgical Center and Amarillo Cataract and Eye Surgery Center.
 Surgeons (MD‘s) in the Amarillo area, served by the GPLEB, include Paul W. Munden, Avery Rush and Hugh Currie.
 Unlike any other transplant procedure, carefully performed, corneal transplant surgery is over 95% successful.
 This is due, in part, to the fact that tissue and/or blood typing is not required for corneal transplant surgery.
 The cornea itself is avascular, meaning free of blood supply, thus eliminating the need for cross-matching and, therefore, decreases the risk of rejection.

 People of all ages, young and old, can be eye donors.
 Eyes from healthy donors (age of full term newborn to 69) are utilized for transplant, and those older donors (70 and over) or donors with unhealthy eyes, are used for valuable research, teaching and education.
 Not only is research as important as transplant tissue, doctors and researchers rely upon donated eyes because there is NO other eye tissue, animal or otherwise, that closely resembles the human eye.
 There is NO man-made substitute for the precious Gift of Sight.
 Good or poor eyesight, wearing of glasses or not, previous eye surgeries, cancer, diabetic retinopathy, macular degeneration or infection DOES NOT rule out an individual for eye donation.
 As mentioned, if the eyes/corneas are not suitable for transplant they are suitable for research, teaching and education.